Patent Application: Different Types and How to File

 - Regular Patent Application

 A provisional patent application is less expensive, easier to get approved, and gives the inventor a year to develop their idea before submitting for a formal patent.
-A regular patent application is effective for 14-20 years, depending on the type of patent being applied for.
+A patent is effective for 14-20 years, depending on the type of patent.
 The status of an application can be checked on the USPTO website.

 Here is an article about the qualifications needed before a patent application can be submitted.